What can you do as a free member?

 pokemon firered teasing viridian city

-You won’t get an epic odyssey here.
-The story is rather simple, and that is really all you need to keep the momentum going.
-Back when these remakes were first released in 2004, the focus was more on the sense of discovery than the complex plot twists, and that remains true in this 2026 port.
-Whether you choose FireRed or LeafGreen, the story beats remain identical.
-Aside from the specific Pokémon you can catch in the wild, you aren't missing out on any plot points by picking one over the other.
+That is really all you need to keep the momentum going.
+Back when these remakes were first released in 2004, the focus was more on the sense of discovery.
+That remains true here.
+Aside from the specific Pokémon you can catch in the wild, you aren't missing out much by picking one over the other.

-It is important to note that this Switch release is a one-to-one port of the Game Boy Advance titles.
+It is important to note that this Switch release is a one-to-one port of the GBA titles.
+You won't find any new story expansions, updated dialogue, or modern cinematics here.
 This is effectively the original Kanto experience from the 90s, just running on the engine that introduced things like Pokémon Natures and Abilities.
 If you’ve played these games before, you know exactly what to expect.
 There are no surprises, but for a lot of people, that lack of change is exactly why they’re buying it.

 pokemon firered and leafgreen fighting kid in brock